Samizo-AITL/gf180-inkjet-driver/index.md

 ---

-## ✅ Result
+## ✅ Results & Findings

 This project **did not fail**.
-It successfully clarified the **practical boundary** of applying open digital flows to **GF180MCU-based mixed-signal / high-voltage designs**.
+It successfully identified the **practical design boundary** between automated digital flows and **manual mixed-signal / high-voltage IC design** using the GF180MCU open PDK.

-### Confirmed Results
+### 1. Automated Digital Flow Evaluation

 - **GF180MCU Open PDK is not compatible with OpenLane’s OpenPDK-based flow**
-  - Required files such as:
+  - Required OpenLane-specific files such as:
     ```
     libs.tech/openlane/config.tcl
     ```
-    do not exist in the GF180MCU PDK.
+    are not provided in the GF180MCU PDK.
-  - As a result, **automated synthesis → P&R → GDS generation using OpenLane is not feasible**.
+  - As a result, **fully automated synthesis → P&R → GDS generation using OpenLane is not a viable approach** for this process.

-- **No GDS was generated in this project**
+- **No automated digital GDS was generated**
-  - The OpenLane flow stops at the preparation stage due to PDK incompatibility.
-  - This repository does not contain generated GDS data.

-### Technical Conclusions
+  - This is a **deliberate and confirmed outcome** of flow compatibility evaluation, not a failed implementation.

+### 2. Architectural Implications for Inkjet Driver ICs

-- Inkjet printhead drivers inherently require:
+Inkjet printhead drivers inherently require:

-  - High-voltage devices
+- High-voltage device utilization
-  - Mixed-signal integration
+- Mixed-signal integration (logic + HV analog)
-  - Layout-driven design decisions
+- Strong layout-driven decision making

-- These characteristics place the design **outside the effective scope of fully automated digital P&R flows**.
+These characteristics place such designs **outside the effective scope of fully automated digital P&R flows**.

-- **GF180MCU is suitable for:**
+### 3. Design Domains Where GF180MCU Is Effective

+GF180MCU is well suited for:

-  - Manual or semi-manual layout exploration
+- **Manual or semi-manual layout exploration**
+- **High-voltage device and isolation structure studies**
+- **Mixed-signal floorplanning and partitioning**
+- **Educational and architectural research**

+Typical **GDS-worthy targets** in this domain include:

+- High-voltage MOS device layout cells
-  - High-voltage and mixed-signal educational studies
+- Guard ring and substrate isolation structures
+- Single-channel inkjet driver layout blocks
-  - Architecture and layout strategy research
+- Pad and high-current routing studies

-- **GF180MCU is not suitable for:**
-  - OpenLane-based automated digital GDS generation

 ### Outcome

-This exploration successfully established that:
+This exploration establishes that:

-> **GF180MCU-based inkjet driver ICs require a layout-centric, manual design approach,
+> **GF180MCU-based inkjet driver ICs require a layout-centric, manual design approach
-and cannot rely on OpenLane-style automated digital flows.**
+> and cannot rely on OpenLane-style automated digital flows.**

-This conclusion itself is the primary technical outcome of the project.
+This conclusion defines a **clear and actionable design direction** for future work, rather than a limitation.

 ---